 Most speech pathology master’s degrees are completed within 2 to 3 years.
 Many programs feature roughly 2 years of coursework and then clinical practice ranging from 1 semester to one year.

-Many schools offer master’s degrees in speech pathology both on-campus and on-line.
+Many schools offer the best speech pathology master’s programs both on-campus and online.
 Some even provide a hybrid approach that allows for a combination of both.
-While different institutions often use different names for their speech pathology master’s degrees, the education offered will all prepare you for a career as a speech and language pathologist.
+While different institutions often use different names for their speech pathology master’s degrees, the education offered will prepare you for a career as a speech and language pathologist.

 Best 15 Masters in Speech Pathology